 For example, you might:

-Getting insurance for your small business can get expensive.
-At Insureon, we help you find affordable insurance that meets the unique needs of your small business, through a single online application.
+Insuring your small business doesn't have to cost a fortune.
+At Insureon, we help you find affordable coverage that meets the unique needs of your small business, through a single online application.
 That way you can get peace of mind without breaking the bank.

-Insureon is the #1 independent marketplace for online delivery of small business insurance.
-We help business owners compare coverage options from top-rated providers, buy policies, and manage their different types of policies online.
+Insureon is the #1 independent agency for small business owners who need coverage from America's top insurance carriers.
+We help business owners evaluate their needs, buy policies, and manage their different types of policies online.

-By completing Insureon’s easy online application today, you can compare free quotes for liquor liability insurance and other types of insurance from top-rated U.S. carriers.
-Insureon insurance agents are available to help answer any questions related to your insurance needs.
+By completing Insureon’s easy online application today, you can compare liquor liability insurance quotes from top-rated U.S. carriers.
+You can also shop for general liability coverage and all other types of business insurance.
+Insureon insurance agents are available to help answer any questions about the types of insurance coverage your insurance needs.

 Once you find the right policies for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance for your small business.